Protect Yourself from Mold

 - Wear non-porous gloves and protective eye wear.

-- If the area to be cleaned is more than 10 square feet, consult the U.S. Environmental Protection Agency (EPA) guide titled Mold Remediation in Schools and Commercial Buildings .
-Although focused on schools and commercial buildings, this document also applies to other building types.
-You can get it free by calling the EPA Indoor Air Quality Information Clearinghouse at (800) 438-4318, or by going to the EPA web site at http://www.epa.gov/mold/mold_remediation.html .
+- If the area to be cleaned is more than 10 square feet, consult the U.S. Environmental Protection Agency (EPA) guide titled Mold Remediation in Schools and Commercial Buildings.
+Also available is A Brief Guide to Mold, Moisture, and Your Home.

 - Always follow the manufacturer's instructions when using bleach or any other cleaning product.

-- More information on personal safety while cleaning up after a natural disaster is available at emergency.cdc.gov/disasters/workers.asp.
+- For more information on personal safety while cleaning up after a natural disaster, see Response, Cleanup, and Safety for Workers at Disaster Sites.

 If you plan to be inside the building for a while or you plan to clean up mold, you should buy an N95 mask at your local home supply store and wear it while in the building.
 Make certain that you follow instructions on the package for fitting the mask tightly to your face.
 If you go back into the building for a short time and are not cleaning up mold, you do not need to wear an N95 mask.